santhoshepam/dotnet-docke/README.md

 ### `microsoft/dotnet-nightly:<version>-runtime-deps`

 This image contains the operating system with all of the native dependencies needed by .NET Core.
 This is for  [self-contained](https://docs.microsoft.com/dotnet/articles/core/deploying/index) applications.

-### `microsoft/dotnet-nightly:<version>-nanoserver`

-There are multiple images for Windows Nanoserver, for .NET Core and Runtime distributions.

-For more information on Windows Containers and a getting started guide, please see: [Windows Containers Documentation](http://aka.ms/windowscontainers).

 ## More Examples using these Images